 We will meet every Tuesday and Thursday from 1:00-3:50 pm.
-During the semester you will complete five projects, each sponsored by one of the faculty instructors and lasting two to three weeks.
+During the semester, you will complete five projects, each sponsored by one of the faculty instructors and lasting two to three weeks.
 While some of the work required for each of these experiments will be completed during the Tuesday/Thursday class periods, you will need to allocate additional time outside of class between every session to read background literature, finish the experiments, complete your analysis, and work on assigned homework problems.

 While the majority of our scheduled time will be spent in the labs, we will meet in the main classroom for activities during the first hour of each session.
-On Tuesdays we will discuss various research skills; topics will include analysis of uncertainties in measured data, the writing of scientific papers, delivering scientific talks, ethics involved in scientific research, and other research skills (see "Lecture" column in the calendar at the end of the syllabus).
+On Tuesdays we will discuss various research skills; topics will include analysis of uncertainties in measured data, the writing of scientific papers, delivering scientific talks, ethics involved in scientific research, and other research skills (see the "Lecture" column in the Google spreadsheet Calendar linked in the Course Calendar section).